Einavg7/PIG_FinalProject/README.md

 # Mobility Analysis of The Eurasian Eagle Owl

-This code is for a mobility analysis of the eurasian eagle owl using hourly and daily distances traveled.
+This code is for a mobility analysis of the Eurasian eagle owl using hourly and daily distances traveled.
 The analysis was conducted by comparing gender and seasonal differences.
 The data used for this analysis includes eagle owls that have been tracked in the area of North Rhine-Westphalia in Germany between the years 2011-2017.